Learning with Explicit Shape Priors for Medical Image Segmentation: Methodology

-Where $C_{map}$ means the affinity map in the cross attention stage, $Q_{c}$ and $K_{c}$ represent convolutional transforms which project $F_{o}$ and $\mathcal{S}_{o}$ into the query and key vector. $C_{map}$ is a $C \times N$ matrix, which evaluates the relations between C-channel feature map $F_{o}$ and N-channel shape priors.
-The specific channel of convolutional feature map $F_{o}$ correlates with specific channels of shape priors.
-After that, $C_{map}$ acts on transformed global shape priors $\mathcal{S_{G}}$ to refine $F_{o}$, with more accurate shape characteristics and abundant global textures.
+where $C_{map}$ means the affinity map in the cross attention stage, $Q_{c}$ and $K_{c}$ represent convolutional transforms which project $F_{o}$ and $\mathcal{S}_{o}$ into the query and key vector. $C_{map}$ is a $C \times N$ matrix, which evaluates the relations between $C$-channel feature maps $F_{o}$ and $N$-channel shape priors.
+The specific channel of convolutional feature maps $F_{o}$ correlates with specific channels of shape priors.
+After that, $C_{map}$ acts on transformed global shape priors $\mathcal{S_{G}}$ to refine $F_{o}$, with more accurate shape characteristics and rich global textures.

-Here $V_{c}$ refers to convolutional transforms projecting $\mathcal{S}_{o}$ into the value vector, $F_{e}$ represents enhanced skipped features.
+where $V_{c}$ refers to convolutional transforms projecting $\mathcal{S}_{o}$ into the value vector, $F_{e}$ represents enhanced skipped features.
 At the same time, local shape priors $\mathcal{S_{L}}$ are generated from downsampled $F_{e}$, which bear the property to model local visual structures (edges or corners).

-In conclusion, original shape priors $\mathcal{S}_{o}$ are enhanced with global and local characteristics.
+In conclusion, original shape priors are enhanced with global and local characteristics \cite{su2022yolo}.
 Global shape priors can model the inter-class relations, which bear coarse shape priors with sufficient global texture information based on the self-attention block.
-Local shape priors show finer shape information via the introduction of inductive based on convolution.
-Besides, original skipped features are further enhanced via the interaction with global shape priors, which will promote to generate features with discriminative shape representations and global contexts, finally attain more accurate predicted masks.
+Local shape priors show finer shape information via the introduction of inductive bias based on convolution.
+Besides, original skipped features are further enhanced via the interaction with global shape priors, which will promote generating features with discriminative shape representations and global contexts, then acquire more precise predicted masks.